 - 40 times the average in Bangladesh.

-The packaged meat you buy at the supermarket comes from intense stock farms (those that do not use land).
+The packaged meat you buy at the supermarket comes from intense stock farms (those that do not use any land).
 This meat is dangerous to human health and destroys ecosystems.
 In short, the meat industry poisons every meat eater in the industrial world, and the consumers are responsible.
-We, the consumers can reverse the damage by replacing factory farmed meat and dairy with better alternatives.
-What alternatives?
-Animal activist Gary Yourofsky offers plenty of delicious alternatives to meat at the end of the next video.
+We, the consumers can reverse the damage by replacing factory-farmed meat and dairy with better alternatives.

 What is Methane?